yairdar/devpod/README.md

 bash devpod/install-deps.sh setup-base
 ```

-> When base toolset is installed, you can other tools:
+> When base toolset is installed, you can setup other tools:

 ```
 echo "install custom devpod parts"